Noise Scavengers Ensemble

 SOUND ART WORKSHOP PROGRAM

-Having originated in Northern Geelong at Cloverdale Community Centre as a workshop program that sought to engage marginalised young people in contemporary sound arts practice, Noise Scavengers exists as both a sound art workshop program and a performing ensemble.
-As is exemplified by Sarah Smith's work with Noise Scavengers for CACOPHONY WOLVES, young artists can engage with the group in a variety of ways and are encouraged deliver their stories and message in quality art contexts.
+Having originated in Northern Geelong at Cloverdale Community Centre as a workshop program that sought to engage marginalised young people in contemporary sound arts practice, Noise Scavengers exists as both a sound art workshop program and a performing ensemble in JOLT's Access Program (supporting people with disabilities).
+As is exemplified by Sarah Smith's work with Noise Scavengers for CACOPHONY WOLVES, artists can engage with the group in a variety of ways and are encouraged deliver their stories and message in quality art contexts.
 Workshops are structured around specific performance outcomes that actively promote the work of the artists involved.